Jo-Gedeon/Jo-Gedeon/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Wassup!
 My name is Jo and I'm a student at the University of Connecticut</h2>

 ###